Command line interfaces

 -

-Add additional scripts to your
+Add additional commands to your

 pyproject.toml

 That is all there really is to it.
 You can now run your scripts directly from the terminal without having to call the Python interpreter.
-Some good examples of Python packages that uses this approach are numpy, pylint and kedro.
+Some good examples of Python packages that use this approach are numpy, pylint and kedro.

 Command line arguments

-package, which allows you
+package, which enables you to pass

 argparse